-Safety is a fundamental value of Schindler.
-We do not compromise on the safety and health of those who work for our business.
-We operate a Safety and Health Policy to promote the wellbeing of our employees and to maximize safety in the workplace.
+We operate a safety and health policy to promote the wellbeing of our employees and to maximize safety in the workplace.
 This policy is based on clear guidelines and measures drawn up by the Group's risk and safety management as well as local safety representatives.

 Schindler employees undergo regular safety training and are required to take wide-ranging safety precautions to minimize the risk of accidents at work.